Campeonato Panamericano de Clubes de Básquetbol

 The Campeonato Panamericano de Clubes de Básquetbol (English: Pan American Basketball Club Championship) was an international professional basketball tournament that was contested from 1993 to 2000, with the exception of 1998, when it was scheduled to be held in the Dominican Republic, and was cancelled due to Hurricane Georges.
 The team that won the most championships was Franca Basquetebol Clube, with 4 titles.

-This tournament was a predecessor of the current FIBA Americas League, that was created in 2007.
+This tournament which was known as Copa America in its first editions, was the predecessor of the FIBA Americas League created in 2007.

 History

 The Pan American Club Championship, founded in 1993, was the top-tier level annual professional basketball competition for all of Latin America.
 It was not held in 1998, due to Hurricane Georges.
 The competition's last season was held in 2000.
 A new version of the Pan American Club Championship, called the FIBA Americas League, was created in 2007 and it was then replaced by the BCL in 2019.